andrekramer/erdna/README.md

-An interpreter for a Scheme like language written in javascript hosted in a node web server.
+An interpreter for a Scheme -like language written in javascript hosted in a node web server.
-The commit history builds up language features for the examples below but Macros and callcc not covered.
+The commit history builds up language features for the examples below but Macros and callcc are not covered.
 What if the Web was programmable in a uniform but flexible syntax?

 to clone: